 If you are thinking about challenging a denied workers’ compensation claim, it is important that you act quickly.
 The law places time limits on doing so.
 Working with an attorney as soon as possible is the best way to take effective action by preserving your rights.

-To contact the Alameda County attorneys at Butler Viadro, LLP, call us at 510-907-9577 or 888-353-2158 toll-free or simply complete our online contact form.
+To contact the Alameda County attorneys at Viadro Law, LLP, call us at 510-907-9577 or 888-353-2158 toll-free or simply complete our online contact form.
 Work injury consultations are free and confidential.
 Cases are handled on contingency, which means that you owe us no attorney fees unless we collect compensation for you.

 For your convenience, we have provided links to workers’ compensation forms here: